karmab/kcli/README.rst

 Alternatively, you can set the TSIZE parameter above to a static value, rather than using the size of the image.

-cloudinit stuff
+Cloudinit stuff
 ---------------

-if cloudinit is enabled (it is by default), a custom iso is generated on the fly for your VM (using mkisofs) and uploaded to your kvm instance (using the API).
+If cloudinit is enabled (it is by default), a custom iso is generated on the fly for your VM (using mkisofs) and uploaded to your kvm instance (using the libvirt API, not using ssh commands, pretty cool, huh?).
 The iso handles static networking configuration, hostname setting, injecting ssh keys and running specific commands

 Also note that if you use cloudinit but dont specify ssh keys to inject, the default ~/.ssh/id\_rsa.pub will be used, if present.